rayhaanalykhan/UIAppUtils/README.md

 - Take a screenshot of the current key window.
 - Open the Settings app or the app-specific settings.
 - Open a given URL.
-- Check media permissions for camera and microphone.
 - Request an app rating from the user.
 - Send an email.
+- Check media permissions for camera and microphone.
+- Check permission for notifications.
+- Check permission for location.

 ## Installation